Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 In 2014, significant revisions were made to the New Jersey statute that addresses alimony that may affect your circumstances.
 For example, the revised statute now provides for open durational alimony and eliminates permanent alimony.
 The revised statute also addresses specific circumstances in which changes in financial circumstances may result in a reduction or even a termination of alimony.
 Some of these changes in circumstances that may affect alimony involve cases involving cohabitation, an involuntary loss of employment for at least 90 days, retirement at an age eligible to receive full social security benefits, and other circumstances.
 Our divorce attorneys will review the particular circumstances of your case to determine whether you may benefit from any of these statutory revisions.

 As a result of the Federal Tax Cuts and Jobs Act of 2017, alimony awards that have been entered since January 1, 2019 are not taxable or deductible on federal income taxes.
 Alimony awards that were entered before January 1, 2019 were and still are taxable to the recipient of alimony and deductible to the payor.
 This change in the federal tax law has had a significant impact on how courts evaluate claims for alimony and the amount of alimony that is or is not appropriate in each case.

 The specific type or types of alimony that may be appropriate and the duration of time that alimony may be paid depend upon the individual facts of your case.
 Our divorce lawyers will explain these issues to you and they will answer your alimony questions.
 Please call our alimony attorneys at Brause, Brause & Ventrice, L.L.C., conveniently located in Middlesex County to schedule a free initial consultation.Contact a Middlesex County Alimony Attorney for More Information

 Brause, Brause & Ventrice, L.L.C. takes pride in its New Jersey roots, serving Middlesex County clients in East Brunswick, Edison, Metuchen, Piscataway and Woodbridge.
-For a free consultation about your alimony matter with a alimony lawyer in Middlesex County, call our law firm at 732-767-0044 or contact us online today.
+For a free initial consultation about your alimony matter with a alimony lawyer in Middlesex County, call our law firm at 732-767-0044 or contact us online today.